 The masala base for this recipe, is a great one to know, as it's really versatile and can be easily adapted for use with other pulses and vegetables.

-We served this as a main meal, but it would also be great as a side dish or as part of a Thali.
+Chana Masala is delicious as a main meal, but is also great as a side dish or as part of a Thali.

 4 tablespoons of vegetable oil